 By Monday morning, guests have an idea of the rhythm of Bodhi Surf + Yoga, Bahia Ballena, and life in general in a quaint coastal Costa Rican community.
 After a leisurely and filling breakfast at the Bodhi Surf + Yoga lodge, guests head to a local waterfall to cool down from the mid-morning heat.
 Returning to the lodge after this refreshing outing, there is a period of chill time prior to the sunset surf session (lesson number two of five).
 Monday night is group dinner number two at Bodhi Surf + Yoga, full of laughter and reflections of the day.

 Tuesday (Day 4)

-On Tuesday, guests are likely to be so into the way of life in the tropics that they rise — bright and early, with the sun.
+By Tuesday, guests are likely to be so into the way of life in the tropics that they rise — bright and early, with the sun.
 Next up: enjoying some local coffee or fruit juice, a delicious home-cooked breakfast, and conversation with fellow guests and staff.
 After breakfast, everyone heads out for the first morning surf lesson of the week.
 Post learning and shredding the waves, everyone heads back to the lodge for some chill time in the pool or hammocks.
-There are massages included for the adults, which occur on the yoga platform right at the Bodhi lodge.
 Tuesday is a free night, so guests often opt to enjoy a meal out at one of the local nearby restaurants.